arvindpndit/React-Revision/README.md

 ## Prerequisites

-Before diving into this revision, make sure you have a solid foundation in HTML, CSS, and JavaScript.
-Familiarity with React fundamentals like component creation, event handling, and state and props management is also necessary. 💡
+Before diving into this revision, make sure you have a solid foundation in HTML, CSS, and JavaScript. 💡

 ## Getting Started